BLCM/DataDumper/README.md

        control files like `Caverns_P.1` and shuffling objects around.
 You may need to head into an existing BLCMM Object Explorer install to run some references to find out where some objects are intended to be.
+    4. Alternatively, if there's not much, you could always just dump the missing objects manually in-game, of course, instead of loading up the `Makeup Dumps` mode and running that.
-    4. If you did get some fresh object dumps, concatenate the new `Launch.log` onto the end of your `Launch.log-data_dumps` file.
+    5. If you did get some fresh object dumps, concatenate the new `Launch.log` onto the end of your `Launch.log-data_dumps` file.
 6. Create a `scrub.txt` file alongside your scripts (and the collected `Launch.log-*` files).
 This file will contain patterns to scrub out of the data, used to hide